MicrosoftDocs/power-automate-docs/articles/analyze-automation-activity-copilot.md

 ### Step 1: Make a copy of the fetchXml output

-After submitting your query to the system, you will receive a reply that includes a link labeled "Show code."
-Click on this link and then select the copy icon located in the upper right corner of the fetchXml box to copy the fetchXml code.
+After submitting your query to the system, you'll get a reply that includes a link labeled "Show code."
+Select this link and then select the copy icon located in the upper right corner of the fetchXml box to copy the fetchXml code.

 ### Step 2: Create a new cloud flow

-1. Open the the [Power Automate portal](https://make.powerautomate.com) and select **My flows** from the left-navigation menu.
+1. Open the [Power Automate portal](https://make.powerautomate.com) and select **My flows** from the left-navigation menu.
 2. Continue by selecting **+ New flow** on the command bar and then select **Instant cloud flow** option from the dropdown menu.
 3. Enter a flow name and choose **Manually trigger a flow**, then select **Create**.
 4. The cloud flow designer appears.
 Here, look for and select the **+ New Step** button.